 I bet you didn’t think you could get a full workout from climbing a few stairs.
 Well, we are here to tell you that you can!

-Climbing up and down stairs is used as a fitness modality more often than you think!
+Climbing up and down stairs is used as a fitness modality more often than you think and calming with the CBD Drinks!
 Even sports stars have used stadium stairs as a training tool for years.

 However, a stair master may provide the same benefits as actual stairs, so there’s no need to rely solely on your home’s or outside’s steps.

 This fixture of the modern gym has been around since the ’80s, but its technology has advanced significantly since then; this includes stair masters being able to count calories and have a heart rate monitor.

 So let’s look at what this new fitness staple can do for you, what the Stairmaster does and what the Stairmaster is good for.

 Like a treadmill, a Stairmaster is a stationary workout equipment with revolving steps that allow the user to climb to the desired height at a pace and for a chosen period.

 It’s a great way to get your heart rate up, a thigh exercise, and tone your lower body, especially your lower limbs, including the quadricep muscle group, hamstrings, calves and glutes.